jhpyle/docassemble/about.md

 application can be [translated] to a language other than English.
 **docassemble** supports the full use of [Unicode] characters in interviews.

-**docassemble** also allows audio files to be integrated with questions.

 ### Superior to the alternatives